MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_02_Create a virtual network infrastructure.md

 7. Select **Create.** The VM may take a few minutes to deploy.

-   - Create the second virtual machine
+   - Create the second virtual machine.

    - Repeat the previous steps to create a second virtual machine named **vm-2.**